PEMBROKE MUSEUM NOW HAS ITS OWN WEBSITE!

 The Museum is now open daily Monday - Friday 10.00am. to 12.30pm.

 The opening of Pembroke Museum in the Court Room of Pembroke Town Hall has been a big success story.
-It has proved a popular community venture and has come about by the successful partnership between Pembroke Town Council and local heritage groups including the Pembroke and Monkton Local History Society, the West Wales Maritime Heritage Society, the Pembroke Civic Trust, the Sealed Knot and interested members of the community.
+It has proved a popular community venture and has come about by the successful partnership between Pembroke Town Council and local heritage groups including the Pembroke and Monkton Local History Society, the West Wales Maritime Heritage Society and Pembroke Civic Trust.
 It has all been done completely voluntarily - a museum for the community run by members of the community.

 Anyone interested in volunteering, please contact Brian King on 01646 680554.